Know What They Do

 How To Locate Them

 Many people find their advisor by asking friends, family, or colleagues for recommendations.
-You can also search for financial advisors in your area on the Fee-Only National Association of Personal Financial Advisors (NAPFA) website or the Financial Planning Association’s website.
+You can also search for financial advisors in your area on the Fee-Only National Association of Personal Financial Advisors (NAPFA) or the Financial Planning Association’s websites.

 Ask the planner to briefly describe their work experience and how long they have been in business.
 Ask about the companies and/or organizations in which they are associated.
 Ask about the type of clients and financial situations they like to work with.
 If you will be investing, make sure the person’s viewpoint on investing is not too cautious or overly aggressive for you.